A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 CSN (Cross-graph Siamese Network)~\citep{fei2024fine} establishes a unified hallucination detection framework for I2T and T2I tasks using structured scene graph representations.
 This approach detects object-existence, attribute, and relationship hallucinations through comparative analysis of dual scene graphs.
 Initially, a scene graph parser constructs a Visual Scene Graph (VSG) from generated images and a Textual Scene Graph (TSG) from input prompts.
 Subsequently, a pretrained Cross Graph Siamese Network with cross-attention mechanisms identifies semantic discrepancies between VSG and TSG representations.
 Ultimately, a large language model adjudicates hallucination occurrences based on detected inconsistencies.
 This structured framework pioneers fine-grained multi-modal hallucination detection by resolving semantic gaps in comprehension and generation processes, outperforming baselines on MHaluBench.

-\textbf{Summary of Unified Hallucination Detection.} Unified hallucination detection methods aim to build a comprehensive cross-modal framework for identifying hallucinations in both I2T and T2I tasks.
-By leveraging cross-modal consistency, question decomposition, and graph-based reasoning, these methods enable a unified approach to hallucination detection, often assisted by external models such as VQA models or LLMs.
-However, challenges remain, including the reliance on external models, varying hallucination patterns across modalities, and limited detection efficiency.
-Developing more robust, efficient, and generalizable hallucination detection frameworks is an important future research direction.
+\textbf{Summary of Unified Hallucination Detection.} Unified hallucination detection methods aim to provide a cross-modal framework for identifying hallucinations in both I2T and T2I tasks, often leveraging question decomposition, and graph-based reasoning, assisted by external tools and models.
+Existing challenges include dependence on external models, modality-specific hallucination patterns, and limited efficiency.
+Developing robust and efficient frameworks is a key direction for future research.